leonardblaschek/Rscripts/README.md

-## R scripts used in Blaschek et al., 2019
+# R scripts used in Publications
-### _Leonard Blaschek_
+#### _Leonard Blaschek_

-Listed are all scripts that were used to create Figureres in [TITLE].
+Listed are all scripts that were used to create figures in published or submitted manuscripts.
 All scripts are independent of each other.
-For the used data files, see [LINK TO JOURNAL PAGE].
-SubFigureres that are not listed were done outside of R. Do not hesitate to contact me if something is unclear or missing.
+For the used data files, see the respective supplementary files on the journal page.
+Subfigures that are not listed were done outside of R. Do not hesitate to contact me if something is unclear or missing.

+### Wiesner Test Manuscript, Blaschek _et al._, 2019
 #### Figure 1
 **(b,c)** biblio.R